Marketing

 5 Event cancellation email templates

-Can't figure out how to phrase your announcement?
-Use these event cancellation email examples as a framework for your own message.
+Can't figure out how to announce the cancellation?
+Use these event cancellation announcement examples as a framework for your own message.

 Weather-related event cancellation email template